Checchi Capital Advisers LLC Sells 2,094 Shares of The Walt Disney Company (NYSE:DIS)

 Wall Street Analyst Weigh In

 Several brokerages recently issued reports on DIS.
-Wells Fargo & Company boosted their price target on shares of Walt Disney from $110.00 to $115.00 and gave the company an “overweight” rating in a research report on Thursday, November 9th.
+Evercore ISI reduced their price target on shares of Walt Disney from $130.00 to $110.00 and set an “outperform” rating on the stock in a research report on Monday, July 24th.
+Sanford C. Bernstein initiated coverage on shares of Walt Disney in a report on Thursday, October 5th.
+They issued an “outperform” rating and a $103.00 price objective on the stock.
 Guggenheim cut their price objective on shares of Walt Disney from $125.00 to $115.00 in a report on Tuesday, October 10th.
-Truist Financial restated a “buy” rating and issued a $105.00 price objective on shares of Walt Disney in a report on Tuesday, September 19th.
-Rosenblatt Securities cut their price objective on shares of Walt Disney from $104.00 to $103.00 and set a “buy” rating on the stock in a report on Wednesday, September 20th.
-Finally, Deutsche Bank Aktiengesellschaft cut their price objective on shares of Walt Disney from $131.00 to $120.00 in a report on Tuesday, August 8th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $113.30.
+Seaport Res Ptn restated a “buy” rating on shares of Walt Disney in a report on Friday, October 6th.
+Finally, Truist Financial restated a “buy” rating and issued a $105.00 price objective on shares of Walt Disney in a report on Tuesday, September 19th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Walt Disney presently has a consensus rating of “Moderate Buy” and an average target price of $113.30.

 Walt Disney Profile